fullstack-development/developers-roadmap/frontend/middle-3/fp.md

 ## Closures
 * What are free variables?
-* How can immutable closures be useful?
-Give several examples.
 * Dynamic scoping
   * What is dynamic scoping?
   * Why is it inconvenient?